Role Model (singer): Career

-Role Model began rapping in 2016 under the mononym Tucker, and released his debut mixtape, Since When.
+Pillsbury began rapping in 2016 under the mononym Tucker, and released his debut mixtape, Since When.
 He soon changed his stage name to Dillis, and self-released his debut album, Moth, in June 2016.
 That same month, he performed at a show at the Maine State Pier, and he later performed as an opener for Jordan Capozzi during her 2016 U.S. tour.

-In early 2017, he changed his stage name to Role Model and switched from rapping to singing.
+In early 2017, Pillsbury changed his stage name to Role Model and switched from rapping to singing.
 He self-released his debut extended play, Arizona in the Summer, in December 2017 after recording it in his closet, which earned him a following online.
 After hearing the EP, rapper Mac Miller invited him to Los Angeles for the two to work together.
 He was signed to Interscope in 2018.
 A music video for his song "Play the Part" was released in November 2018.
 His single "Minimal" was released in May 2019 along with a music video.
 He was featured on the song "Fucked Up, Kinda" from Julia Michaels's EP, Inner Monologue Part 2, released in June 2019.
-He released the music video for his single, "Hello!", in October 2019.
+He released the music video for his single "Hello!" in October 2019.
 In November 2019, he released his second EP, Oh, How Perfect, in November 2019 through Interscope Records and Polydor Records.
 His first headlining tour, the Far from Perfect Tour, took place throughout late 2019.

 In February 2020, he released an acoustic version of his song "Notice Me".
-He released his third EP, Our Little Angel, in October 2020 through Polydor Records.
+He released his third EP, Our Little Angel, on October 21, 2020, through Polydor Records.
 A music video for his song "Blind" was released in October 2020.
 In July 2021, he released the single "Forever&more", and in September 2021, he released the single "Death Wish".
 On February 18, 2022, he released the single "If Jesus Saves, She's My Type" alongside its music video.
 The same day, Role Model also announced the title, the tracklist, and the official release date of his debut album.
 In March 2022, he released the album's third single "Neverletyougo" with a music video.
 His debut album, Rx, was released on April 8, 2022.
 The music video for "Rx", the title track, was released on April 8, 2022.